The Howling Movie Franchise: Disappointing Sequels, But One Classic

 In Howling VI: The Freaks, the franchise continues its downward spiral.

-The attempts at humor often fall flat too, resulting in awkward and uncomfortable scenes.[The Howling VI: The Freaks on IMDB]
+The attempts at humor often fall flat too, resulting in some awkward and uncomfortable scenes.[The Howling VI: The Freaks on IMDB]

 The Howling: New Moon Rising